 Sssssnake Talk: The serpent men, when you speak to or as one in adventure mode.
 This is caused by the [LISP] tag the species has.

 Video Game Cruelty Punishment: Inverted.
-In some situations, cruelty is rewarded: if you find a small, defenseless creature (like a groundhog, monkey, or elven child), you can use them to raise your wrestling skills significantly.
+In some situations, cruelty is rewarded: if you find a small, defenseless creature (like a groundhog or monkey), you can use them to raise your wrestling skills significantly.
 You can go up several levels in a very short time, provided you're willing to be unnecessarily cruel to your opponent.
 Especially if you're playing a creature like a bronze colossus, who is capable of pinching off body parts.
 Start with the fingers and toes, then pull out the teeth, then ears, eyes, nose, any other extremities you can target, then finish off with a pinch to the head.
 If you want to finish him.
 You could always just leave the poor guy to bleed to death, if he's still alive when you're done.

 Walking the Earth: Adventurer Mode becomes this, over the course of a long-lived adventuring career.
 If your character comes from a particularly uneventful corner of the world, then it begins this way.

 Wide Open Sandbox: Taken to an extreme in that there is no way to finish or win the game, and the only goal is to not lose ... lose interest in whatever weird thing you're doing that non-dwarven lawyers would surely advise against (mostly because you're not following the live long and prosper model).